theobarberbany/js_tag_validator/README.md

 Clone the repo then run `npm install` or `yarn install`

-(Currently tested and working with yarn 1.3.2, npm 5.6.0 and node version(s) 9.3.0 8.9.4)
+(Currently tested and working with yarn 1.3.2, npm 5.6.0 and node version(s) 9.3.0, 8.9.4)

 UI is designed with [sketch](https://www.sketchapp.com/), and can be found in ui.sketch

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+React-scripts do a lot of background work.
 You can find the most recent version of the guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ---